Frequently Asked Bankruptcy Questions

 Our Alabama lawyers can help answer your bankruptcy questions about the filing process and help you obtain debt relief through the Bankruptcy Courts.

 Bankruptcy was created to give individuals and entities an opportunity to have get financial relief, potentially get a fresh start by resolving their serious debt issues.
 For example, by filing Chapter 7 you could eliminate all of your credit card and other unsecured debts such as medical bills and pay day loans, which would allow you to get out from under the heavy debt burden that has limited you financially for so long.

 2) How much does it costs?

 We charge $850 for our attorney fees in most simple Chapter 7 cases.
 In addition to this, there is a court filing fee that is $335 in a Chapter 7 bankruptcy.
-There is also a $30 fee to pull your credit report and incorporate it into the bankruptcy filing, and there are two required courses that costs around $50 total (a credit counseling course and debt management course, both of which can be done online and take about an hour to complete).
-Therefore, to file a Chapter 7 bankruptcy with us, the total costs will usually be around $1260.
+There are also fees to pull your credit report and incorporate it into the bankruptcy filing, pull your tax returns, and there are two required courses which can be done online and take about an hour to complete.
+Therefore, to file a Chapter 7 bankruptcy with us, the total costs will usually be around $1280.

 3) Will anyone know I have filed bankruptcy?

 Other than the creditors and persons you tell, it is unlikely others will know that you filed.
 It is public record, but not easily accessible by the general public.
 Some possible exceptions to this would be if local papers report bankruptcy filings or if in Chapter 13 you are required to have payroll deductions (which inform your employer).